 We have limited clinical trial experience.
-We may rely upon third parties in conducting our clinical trials, and those third parties might not perform satisfactorily, including failing to meet deadlines for the completion of such clinical trials.
+We rely upon third parties in conducting and managing our clinical trials, and those third parties might not perform satisfactorily, including failing to meet deadlines for the completion of such clinical trials.

-We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals for our product candidates.
-We rely on third parties for certain clinical development activities.
-Reliance on third parties reduces our control over these activities and does not relieves us of our responsibilities.
+We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals for our product candidates and, as part of our various licensing agreements, we rely on our licensees and certain other third parties for some of our clinical development activities.
+Reliance on third parties reduces our control over these activities and does not relieve us of our responsibilities.
 For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the clinical trial.
 Moreover, the FDA requires us to comply with standards, commonly referred to as good clinical practices for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of clinical trial participants are protected.
-We are also required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
+We are also required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database,

+ClinicalTrials.gov, within specified timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
 If any third parties we engage do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we might not be able to obtain, or may be delayed in obtaining, marketing approvals for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
-If these third parties do not successfully carry out their contractual duties, we may be required to replace them, which may delay the affected clinical trial.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may be required to replace them, which may delay the affected clinical trial.

-We contract with third parties for the manufacture of our product candidates including to provide materials required for the production of the Optejet and for our research and development activities.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We may need to contract with additional third parties for the manufacture of our product candidates, particularly for commercialization, just as we do to provide materials required for the production of the Optejet and for some of our current research and development activities.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development and commercialization efforts.

-We do not currently operate adequate internal manufacturing facilities for clinical or commercial production of our product candidates.
-We rely on a number of third parties for the supply of parts, formulations, active pharmaceutical ingredients, and other materials required for our manufacturing, research and development activities.
-If we were unable to reach agreements with these third parties, or if we were unable to maintain contractual relationships with these third parties, our research and development activities would be delayed.
+We do not currently operate and might not be able to timely implement adequate internal manufacturing facilities for additional clinical or commercial production of our product candidates.
+In addition, we rely on a number of third parties for the supply of parts, formulations, active pharmaceutical ingredients, and other materials required for our research and development activities.
+If are unable to establish adequate manufacturing processes internally or we are unable to reach and maintain agreements with third parties to help us, our research and development, manufacturing, and commercialization activities would be delayed.